-As we mentioned earlier, an auditor is important to your company because they tell your financial story.
+An auditor is important to your company because they tell your financial story.
 For this role, you should hire an auditor who enjoys a solid reputation for telling stories accurately.
 Auditing firms earn their reputation through the peer review process.

 An Auditor’s Reputation

 The American Institute of CPAs (AICPA) requires every CPA firm that performs audits, reviews and/or compilations be inspected every three years.
 This inspection takes the form of a peer review.
 Another qualified accounting firm conducts the peer review while the AICPA monitors the whole process.
 In this way, peer reviews make up an accounting firm’s reputation.

 The peer review process helps to ensure CPA firms perform quality services and comply with professional standards.
 AICPA firms are required to report their peer review scores on the AICPA website, which means you can search for any CPA firm’s reputation before you sign an engagement letter with them.

 Firms can receive one of three scores from a peer review: Pass, Pass with Deficiencies, or Fail.